rickhull/miner_mover/README.md

 ## Moving

-The mover has a batch size, say 10.
+A mover has a batch size, say 10.
 As the mover accumulates ore over time, once the batch size is reached, the mover delivers the ore to the destination.
 Larger batches take longer.
 The delivery time can be randomized.